Element.animate()

 Either an integer representing the animation's duration (in milliseconds), or an Object containing one or more timing properties described in the

-options parameter and/or the following options:id Optional
+KeyframeEffect()options parameter and/or the following options:id Optional-

 A property unique to

-with which to reference the animation.
+animate(): aDOMStringwith which to reference the animation.

 Return value

-Returns an Animation
+Returns an Animation.

 Examples

-element to make it flow upwards, infinitely.
+In the demo Down the Rabbit Hole (with the Web Animation API), we use the convenient animate() method to immediately create and play an animation on the #tunnel element to make it flow upwards, infinitely.
 Notice the array of objects passed as keyframes and also the timing options block.

 document.getElementById("tunnel").animate([ // keyframes { transform: 'translateY(0px)' }, { transform: 'translateY(-300px)' } ], { // timing options duration: 1000, iterations: Infinity });